Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 How do they look

-What seas are anchovies found in?
+In which seas are anchovies found?

 What do they eat?

-Fishing and mining
+Fishing and production

 The benefits of anchovies